makinacorpus/tutorials/machine_learning/README.md

 ```
 If you can't or don't want to install git, there is a link above to download the contents of this repository as a zip file.
 We may make changes to the repository, however, so cloning the repository is a much better option.
 repository

+## Notebook listing

+You can view the tutorial materials using the excellent [nbviewer](https://nbviewer.jupyter.org/github/BerengereMathieu/tutorials/tree/master/machine_learning/) service.

+Note, however, that you cannot modify or run the contents within nbviewer.
+To modify them, first download the tutorial repository, change to the notebooks directory, and run ipython notebook.
+You should see the list in the ipython notebook launch page in your web browser.
+For more information on the IPython notebook, see http://ipython.org/notebook.html

+In addition, for storage and licence reasons, our machine learning notebooks are often provided withou data.
+At the beginning of this notebook you will find information to download required data.